Wayne Pivac

-Wayne Pivac (born 1962) is a New Zealand rugby union coach.
-In November 2019 he replaced Warren Gatland as the Wales national team coach.
+Wayne Pivac (born 1962) is a New Zealand rugby union coach who is the head coach of the NEC Green Rockets Tokatsu who play in the Japan Rugby League One.
+In November 2019 he replaced Warren Gatland as the Wales national team coach and remained in this position until 2022.

 A former sworn officer in the New Zealand Police, he was a constable at the Takapuna police station on Auckland's North Shore.
 He played his early rugby at Rosmini College and then Westlake Boys High School.
 Pivac played senior rugby for both the Northcote and Takapuna rugby clubs.
 Pivac played for North Harbour Rugby Union while he was a policeman.
 A recurring knee injury forced Pivac to retire from playing rugby at the age of 28.
 In 2012 Pivac was named at flanker in the Westlake Boys High school 50 year anniversary greatest First XV.